mhdzumair/MediaFusion/docs/configuration.md

 These settings define the basic configuration and identity of your MediaFusion instance.

 - **addon_name** (default: `"MediaFusion"`): The name of the MediaFusion addon.
 You can customize this value to identify the addon.
+- **version** : The version of the MediaFusion addon.
+- **description** : A brief description of the MediaFusion addon to show on stremio Addon page.
+- **contact_email** : The contact email for the MediaFusion addon to show on stremio Addon page.
 - **host_url** (required): The URL where MediaFusion is hosted.
 - **secret_key** (required): A 32-character secret key for securely signing the session.
 Must be exactly 32 characters long.
 - **api_password** (required): The password for accessing the API endpoints.